Three months to sway CODC over museum move

 2020-11-26T14:06:32+13:00

 The News, 4 December 2019 Voices of the past will be preserved for the future in a community oral history project.
-The Central Otago Heritage Trust has been given funding from the Central Lakes Trust and the Otago Community Trust to employ Annette Carter as oral history co-ordinator.
-Mrs Carter, a former librarian, is helping a group of about 20 volunteers record the stories of Central Otago people.
-A focus was on people who had lived in the region for a long time but it was not all about elderly people.
-For example, a young person might talk about the state [...]
+The Central Otago Heritage Trust has been given funding from the Central Lakes Trust and the Otago Community Trust to employ Annette Carter as [...]

 Interviews put oral history on the record2020-11-26T14:06:32+13:00